Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 </Details>

-Below are the list of mods you will find under the `Optionals` separator in MO2.
+Below are the list of mods you will find under the `OPTIONAL ADDONS` separator in MO2.
  1. `ENB Frame Generation`: This mod requires a GPU that supports DirectX 12.
  2. `ENB Anti-Aliasing - AMD FSR 3.1 - NVIDIA DLAA`: This mod requires a GPU that supports DirectX 12.
 It automatically enables correct AA type depending on your GPU brand.
  3. `Force 1080p resolution`: As the name implies, this mod can be enabled to force the game run on 1080p.
 Intended as optional performance boost for those with 1440p or 4K screens. **DOES NOT WORK TOGETHER WITH FRAME GENERATION, WILL CAUSE A BLACK SCREEN**